 Why I would want to do this is a question I’ve been asked many times.
 There is no easy answer but a few things come to mind.
 1. No one has done it before 2.
 It would be harder than anything I’ve done before including several 100 mile runs 3.
 People have said it is impossible 4.
 I had to find out if I could do it.

 I pushed back the start date for my attempt of The Ridge because of my decision to run two races this Fall.
-The first was the Wasatch 100 in early September and the Yellowstone-Teton 50 which I completed a week before my barefoot Ridge Run attempt.
+The first was the Wasatch 100 in early September and the Yellowstone-Teton 50 which I completed and won a week before my barefoot Ridge Run attempt.
 This later start meant colder conditions and more snow and mud than ideal.

 With the help of friends, I reached the trailhead around 11 am.
 I decided on a mid-morning start to allow the air, soil and rocks to “warm up”.
 Temperatures at the start were in the 40’s and it was windy and mostly cloudy.
 I hesitantly took off my shoes and began my ascent up Sacajawea Peak at a decent clip.
 This almost 2,000 ft. climb had a mixture of thin snow and cold rocks.
 I kept going back and forth whether it was easier and more comfortable to run barefoot in the snow or on the rocks.
 I’m still conflicted on that one.
 The ascent up Sacajawea proved to be tricky.
 Over half way up was a dangerously steep slope with considerable snow and ice.
 I had to kick ‘boot’ steps into the snow for traction…barefoot.
 I was constantly slipping down slope but determined to keep moving up.
 I passed about 10 people on the ascent and a few of them had comments such as “maybe barefoot is easier” or “that looks easier” and “wow, he’s flying”.
 Maybe I made it look easy and I was flying but it…kinda sucked.
 I reached the summit probably 15 minutes slower than when I’ve ‘raced’ The Ridge.
 Shit, I was cold.
 The amazing views on top of Sacajawea kept me determined to keep moving.
 My feet were a strange combination of incredibly cold, sore, sensitive and numb.
 Pretty typical for a barefoot run but I still had 17 miles to go on very rocky terrain.
 Going down Sacajawea was a challenge because of its sharp, loose rocks.
 This wasn’t much of a problem for me because I was prepared for this (unlike the snow and cold mud).
 I’ve been running barefoot for the past 8 years or so.
 I’ve had several runs over 30 miles barefoot, mostly in the desert Southwest.
 I’ve also run 10+ miles barefoot in the Bridgers before but never this far or on top of The Ridge for so long.